pimpadev/lordflix/README.md

 ## ⚙️ Hardware

 A complete kit including case, power supply and micro sd card is recommended.
 In addition, an internal hard disk will be added to store the contents of the media server.
+Don't be cheap and buy the recommended set, you beggar.
+Besides the fact that you will get a better return, I will get more commission, since of course the links are affiliate links.
+If you are poor you can choose the cheap version.

 ### Recommended